rollup/rollup/docs/02-javascript-api.md

 // load the config file next to the current script;
 // the provided config object has the same effect as passing "--format es"
-// on the command line and will override the format of all outputs loadConfigFile(path.resolve(__dirname, 'rollup.config.js'), { format: 'es' }) .then(async ({options, warnings}) => {
+// on the command line and will override the format of all outputs loadConfigFile(path.resolve(__dirname, 'rollup.config.js'), { format: 'es' }).then(
+	async ({ options, warnings }) => {
 		// "warnings" wraps the default `onwarn` handler passed by the CLI.
 		// This prints all warnings up to this point: console.log(`We currently have ${warnings.count} warnings`);

 		// This prints all deferred warnings
 		warnings.flush();

-    // options is an "inputOptions" object with an additional "output"
+		// options is an array of "inputOptions" object with an additional "output"
 		// property that contains an array of "outputOptions".
-    // The following will generate all outputs and write them to disk the same
+		// The following will generate all outputs for all inputs, and write them to disk the same
 		// way the CLI does it:
+		for (const optionsObj of options) {
 			const bundle = await rollup.rollup(options);
 			await Promise.all(options.output.map(bundle.write));
+		}

 		// You can also pass this directly to "rollup.watch" rollup.watch(options);
-  })
+	}
+);
 ```